 It’s often easy to open an IRA account at your bank or investment brokerage.
 These institutions typically let you invest in money market funds, mutual funds, stocks and so on.

 Even if you have a 401(k) or similar plan at work, investing in an IRA is a good idea.
-That’s because an IRA is in your name and is under your control.
-If you change jobs, your IRA is not affected.
+That’s because the account is in your name and under your control.
+If you change jobs, it’s not affected.

 Another reason you may want an IRA is to roll over and consolidate old retirement accounts.
 For example, if you have old 401(k) or similar plans at places you used to work, you can roll them over into your IRA.